yuvalmGS/gigaspaces-wiki-jekyll/xap100/map-api.markdown

 - The GigaMap Interface which provides enriched JCache (JSR-107)API including declarative transactions, coherent runtime exception hierarchy, and more.
 In general, you would use the Map component to create the proxy layer, and then wrap it with a GigaMap instance and do all the operations against this instance.
 --------

-{% compositionsetup %}
-{% summary page|60 %}Using GigaSpaces as a distributed cache.
+{% summary page%}Using GigaSpaces as a distributed cache.
 Interacting with the space using the Hashtable API.{% endsummary %}
 {% endcomment %}